pen-lang/pen/README.md

 - Unit tests are always deterministic and fast.
 - No flaky or slow tests bother developers.

+### Security

+- No data race
+- No undefined behavior
+- No runtime exception

 ### Even more...

 - Static typing